First observation of a nuclear $s$-state of $\Xi$ hypernucleus, $^{15}_{\Xi}{\rm C}$: Summary and prospects

 To clarify the energy and the width of the $1s$ and the $1p$ states, it is expected to find more events like the IRRAWADDY event with a unique interpretation of the decay modes and the small error in $B_{\Xi^-}$.
 Such events would provide more precise information about the $\Xi^-$--\Nuc{N}{14}{} system.

-Although the ``emulsion-counter hybrid method'' has been successful in detecting 2 twin hypernuclei in the E373 and and 13 twin hypernuclei in the E07 experiments so far, numerous undetected events remain in the emulsion sheets.
-To search for these undetected events, an overall scanning method has been initiated and the analysis over the entire volume of the nuclear emulsion has begun.
+Although the ``emulsion-counter hybrid method'' has been successful in detecting 2 twin hypernuclei in the E373 and 13 twin hypernuclei in the E07 experiments so far, numerous events remain to be identified in the emulsion sheets.
+To search for these unidentified events, an overall scanning method has been initiated and the analysis over the entire volume of the nuclear emulsion has begun.
 Through this analysis, 10 times more twin hypernuclear events will be acquired, and then richer information will be obtained regarding the $\Xi N$ interaction.